justjanne/powerline-go/README.md

 }
 ```

-Use `ProcessStartInfo` is needed to allow fill the enviromnet variables required by powerline-go.
+Use `ProcessStartInfo` is needed to allow fill the enviroment variables required by powerline-go.

 ## Customization